-Consider too that those you may have loved and respected as believers from time to time shock you with some bad examples.
+Consider that those you may have loved and respected as believers from time to time shock you with some bad examples too.
 You wonder why do they even go to Church?
 Why claim to be believers?
 Why claim to be Catholics?

-To be sure, if you have imagined that there was ever a time the Church was a perfect community, where everyone was the Immaculate Virgin Mary, you are wrong.
-From the time of the apostles until now, we have dealt with the human brokenness in the Holy Church.
+To be sure, if you imagine that there was ever a time the Church was a community of individuals who are holy angels and saints, you are wrong.
+From the apostles' time until now, we have dealt with the human brokenness in the Holy Church.

 The body of Christ, though in glory, is at once mangled, with sores and wounds all over it.
-In all the appearances of Jesus to his disciples post resurrection in Acts of the Apostles, the Lord would always carry the marks of the wounds.
-That wound symbolizes the human situation.
-That wound is seen every place in the Church today.
-Yet, through that wound we can see the redeeming power of God for those who ask for grace and mercy.
-As the prophesy of Isaiah referring to the Lord says, “By his wounds, we are healed” (Is 53:5).
+In all the appearances of the Blessed Lord Jesus to his disciples' following the resurrection (in Acts of the Apostles) the Lord would always carry the wounds' marks.
+Those wounds symbolize the human situation in which we live and in which the Church is born.
+The scars are seen in every place in the Church today.
+Yet, through the wounds, we can see God's redeeming power for those who ask for grace and mercy.
+As the prophecy of Isaiah referring to the Messiah says, "By his wounds, we are healed" (Is 53:5).

-These seeds are more alluring than virtues because they seem to align with our human brokenness, no thanks to Original Sin.
+These bad seeds are more alluring than virtues because they seem to align with our human brokenness, no thanks to Original Sin.
 Hence, the faithful have to deal with the constant temptation to be unfaithful, the constant temptation not to love as Christ loves, the constant temptation not to be like Christ.
-If the believer and the believing community aren’t self-aware, vigilant, the enemy can strike.
+As we saw on Sunday, if the believer and the believing community aren't self-aware, vigilant, the enemy can strike.

-The enemy of truth, who is a master deceiver, is out to see that the seed sown does not flourish.
-The enemy hates the beautiful body; therefore, he has to plant seeds of decay so the beautiful can’t be seen for what it is, and so the truth will be silenced.
+The enemy of truth, who is a master deceiver, works effortlessly to prevent the sown seed from flourishing.
+The enemy hates the beautiful body; therefore, he has to plant seeds of decay so the beautiful can't be seen for what it is, and so the truth will be silenced.

-The Lord however reassures: in the end there will be the harvest of the good (the wheat), and the tying of the weeds for burning (Mt 13:29-30).
-This suggests that in all the temptations, there will still remain faithful believers.
-There will be those, who despite the alluring deceit of the enemy, run to the finish line.
+However, the Lord reassures: in the end, there will be the harvest of the good (the wheat), and the tying of the weeds for burning (Mt 13:29-30).
+This suggests that in all the temptations, there will remain faithful believers—those, who despite the alluring deceit of the enemy, run to the finish line.

 I want to be among them.
-What about you?
+Would you?

-Praying for the grace of steadfastness in the practice of virtue and living the gospel.
+I pray for the grace of steadfastness in the practice of virtue and living the Gospel.
 Amen.

 God love you.
 God bless you.